 On June 1, 1918, the Battle of Belleau Wood began in France near the River Marne.
 The United States Army 2nd and 3rd Divisions reinforced by a brigade of US Marines consisting of the 5th and 6th Marine Regiments (with smaller units of French and English soldiers) faced off against 5 German divisions determined to continue their advance into Belleau Wood.
 This action produced real evidence that United States soldiers and Marines had the guts to fight on the biggest stage in the world.

-The Germans were determined to advance as far as possible into Allied territory before American forces could be brought up to strength, equipment and to training standards sufficient to effectively fight on the Western Front.
+The Germans were determined to advance as far as possible into Allied territory before American forces, including equipment, could be brought up to sufficient strength to effectively fight on the Western Front.
 The German offensive had been going relatively well for Germans, with 50 extra divisions released from duty in the Eastern Front due to the Russian armistice.

 When German attacks overran French positions, Marine reinforcements were deployed to plug the hole in Allied lines, which they did.
 The Marine Brigade under the command of Army General James Harbord refused French orders to pull back to make new trenches, and held their ground against new German attacks.
 Using only bayonets to dig in, the Marines made shallow depressions to lay in and fight off determined German attacks.
 In the face of overwhelming force, the French commander again ordered a retreat, causing Marine Captain Lloyd Williams to retort, “Retreat?
 Hell, we just got here!”
 For the next few days, the Marines held against repeated attacks by superior German forces, finally going on the offensive on June 6th.

-Despite murderous machine gun and artillery fire on Marines advancing across open fields, the bayonet wielding Devil Dogs (that is what the Germans ended up calling Marines due to their incredible tenacity in this and other WWI battles) successfully reached their objectives.
+Despite murderous machine gun and artillery fire on Marines advancing across open fields, the bayonet wielding Devil Dogs successfully reached their objectives.
+The Germans called Marines Devil Dogs due to their incredible tenacity in this and other WWI battles.

-Gunnery Sergeant Ernest Janson (actually serving under the pseudonym, Charles Hoffman) earned the first US Marine Corps Medal of Honor in this action, while Marine Gunner (warrant officer) Henry Hulbert (possibly the first ever Marine promoted to the rank of Gunner) earned the Distinguished Service Cross.
+Gunnery Sergeant Ernest Janson (actually serving under the pseudonym, Charles Hoffman) earned both the Army and Navy Medal of Honor in this action, while Marine Gunner (warrant officer) Henry Hulbert (possibly the first ever Marine promoted to the rank of Gunner) earned the Distinguished Service Cross.